soundyogi/angular/lessons/Creating a new app/background.md

 When we create a new module by calling the `module` function, we specify a name for the module as the first parameter, and an array of dependencies for the second parameter.

 In the following code, we specify `ourApp` as the name for the module, and an empty array for the dependencies.
+This is also known as Module Setter Syntax:

 ####Creating our module
     var app = angular.module('ourApp', []);

 You don't strictly need to assign it to a variable, a lot of developers don't.
 It's just done this way to make the code easier to follow during this course.

+To retrieve a module at a later time you can use the getter Syntax:

+#### Getting our module
+    angular.module('ourApp');

+As you can see the only difference lies in the arguments array at the end.

 Try out the syntax for yourself.